barryclark/jekyll-now/top-level/privacy.md

 This site participates in the [Amazon Services LLC Associates Program](https://affiliate-program.amazon.com/help/operating/agreement), an affiliate advertising program designed to provide a means for this site to earn fees by linking to Amazon.com and affiliated sites.

+### VigLink

+This site uses VigLink to automatically affiliate commercial links.
+This is done via a JavaScript snippet.
+Visit [VigLink's Consumer Disclosure Page](https://www.viglink.com/legal/consumer-disclosure/) for more information.

 ## Social Media

 ### Comments